Why I changed my mind about the SOLO taxonomy

 Now I am often reminded of the danger of throwing out the baby with the bathwater, but what if SOLO is the bathwater?
 SOLO might very well be useful for teachers to effectively plan learning outcomes – indeed, for sometime after I stopped referring to it in lessons I continued to find it useful to refer to SOLO levels to help me think about progression – but I have concluded that the tricks and gimmicks involved in explicitly teaching students about the taxonomy should be bypassed so we can concentrate on expanding domain specific knowledge.
 I’m not saying it’s rubbish, just that it’s unnecessary.

 Suffice it to say that I quietly took down my SOLO displays, put away hexagons and went back to teaching pupils how to get better at reading and writing without the need for ever mentioning terms like ‘multi-structural’.
 And no student ever said they missed it.

 That would be that, except in the intervening years quite a cult of has grown up.
-People are claiming that SOLO can make pupils independent, increasing their exam results, make them better at the complex business of life, and is a wholly wonderful panacea.
-And now I have teachers fleering and scorning on Twitter if I demure.
+People are claiming that SOLO can make pupils independent, increase their exam results, make them better at the complex business of life, and that it is a wholly wonderful panacea.
+And now I have teachers fleering and scorning on Twitter when I demur.